Your Year at Fosen Folk School

 Open Workshops 24/7

 Our workshops are always open and full of life, especially in the evenings.
-We have a coal forge, wood workshop, skin tanning workshop, ceramics room, boat buildery, tiny house buildery, and textiles hall available for use.
+We have a coal forge, wood workshop, ceramics room, boat buildery, tiny house buildery, and textiles hall available for use.
 We always have a small fleet of sailing boats and kayaks that you can borrow for evening trips on the lake or fjord.
 And, we have a forest in our backyard that is full of endless opportunity.

 Teacher on duty